Layering For Cold Weather Cycling

 The important thing is that you are out there training-yes, got that.
 However, when the weather decides to challenge our desire to train by throwing rain or wind or sleet or heat at us, it is important to understand how to dress so that you can complete you workouts in comfort, warmth, and safety.
 If you have ever wondered what a complete cycling wardrobe looks like for fall, winter, and spring riding then you’ll want to read on.

 What you wear does matter.
 Period.
-My first suggestion is to leave the cotton for every daywear, not cycling.
+First we suggest leaving the cotton for every day wear, not cycling.
 Yes, the material matters.
 Actually, it’s most important.
 You want your cycling clothing to perform and that means choosing the best fabric for the job.
 So, if not cotton, then what?
 Most technical cycling apparel is made of a wicking polyester fabric designed to transport moisture away from your skin and to stay light when wet.
 You will find most major cycling companies produce high quality garments specifically designed for athletes to be comfortable when training outside in less than spectacular weather.
 This is not a marketing gimmick.
 It makes good sense.

 First and foremost, it is important to layer clothing for your upper body.
 Layering is important-especially in colder weather.
 “Layering” refers to the idea of wearing more than one layer of clothing.
 For some, you may do this instinctually and for others this may seem a foreign concept.
 However, at the root of layering is a garment specifically designed to keep you warm and it “hugs” your skin tight.
 This garment will wick away moisture and keep you warm.
 This idea of layering goes out the window if you decide to wear cotton as your first layer (the layer closest to your skin), as cotton loses its insulative properties once it gets wet.
 It holds water and becomes heavy, thus increasing the chance of chaffing and a chill.
 Make sure to choose a wicking garment that fits snug, but not necessarily tight.
 If your first layer is too loose, then not only will it bunch, but it will not be able to do its job.
 For a wicking garment to work, it needs to be in contact with your skin.
 A loose garment that is not touching your skin will not be able to effectively transport moisture away from your skin.
 If the first layer is ineffective whatever is on top of it is effectively useless.